jovanovicm/doug/README.md

 Another issue with referencing this sequence of moves is that it becomes very long in the end game, which increases the length of the prompt, therefore increasing the amount of time needed to get a response from the OpenAI API.

 #### Introducing more context
 To help out with the issue of hallucinations, we must introduce more context related to the moves made, and the state of the game.
 To do this, I use the `chess` library for python to emulate the chess game being played on Lichess within our code.
-Using this library, we can convert the LAN moves to a more informative notation, the Short Algebraic Notation (SAN), which includes the context of the piece being moved and what it is doing.
+Using this library, we can convert the LAN moves to a more informative notation, the Short Algebraic Notation (SAN), which includes the context of the piece being moved and what it is doing (ex.
+Checks, Captures, Castling).

 >**Example of SAN**:
 >